 Spend some time reading up about Complex Trauma as it is frequently associated with addiction based behaviours.
 Many highly focused cognitive behaviour and mindfulness-based techniques are used in addiction recovery and learning to work with a person that needs support after rehab.
 There are a wealth of resources available on mindfulness which is a simple and effective strategy for maintaining direction changes.
 Have a look at our one-pager guide for more information and resources on helping a friend or family member after treatment.

 Recovery Direct in Cape Town

 Addiction does not need to be your life sentence.
 We understand what you are going through and are here to help you find new hope.
-Recovery Direct are specialists in inpatient and outpatient treatment from the Cape Town Rehab Centre.
+Recovery Direct are specialists in inpatient and outpatient treatment from the Cape Town Therapy Centre.